MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Automatic Data Engine

-To cope with the substantial data requirements of MLLMs, it is essential to have access to hundreds of thousands of training instances.
+To cope with the substantial data requirements of MLLMs, it is essential to have access to extensive training instances.
 However, for visual mathematics, the paucity of publicly available datasets poses a challenge, and creating such data manually is also not feasible due to the high cost involved.
-Therefore, we develop an automatic data engine to generate high-quality math diagrams efficiently, as showcased in Figure~\ref{fig1}.
-Covering most mathematical scenarios, we adopt three diagram types: plane geometry, analytic geometry, and function.
-Note that all the logic of the data engine is implemented in Python, and we employ Matplotlib for the graphical rendering of the diagrams.
+Therefore, we develop an automatic data engine to efficiently generate high-quality math diagrams (Section~\ref{s3.1}), detailed captions (Section~\ref{s3.2}), and question-answer pairs with CoT rationales (Section~\ref{s3.3}).